Working theory regarding bureaucracy

 I have no clue how in this day and age such an opinion is tenable, but I will wager two possible explanations:

 1. German goverment is hideously complex.
-There are tons of layers of government because of the federal system and the scale of the country.
+There are tons of layers of government because of the federal system and the scale of the country1.
 There are also parallel governments and institutions that are similarly layered, so for each and every query you have, you may be pointed any way up, down or sideways into the hierarchy.
-This is a very easy way to get sent in endless loops and for the entire system to hold itself in gridlock.
+This is a very easy way to get sent in endless loops2 and for the entire system to hold itself in gridlock.

 2. This one is more subtle: German government is very bureaucratical.
 The promise of open data and open government is ultimately to replace well defined bureaucratic systems with automation.
 At a point it no longer matters whether you send a physical form into government for human processing or whether you fill something in online and a computer performs the same operation.